SoftwareAG/c8y-docs/content/web/tutorials-bundle/internationalization.md

 #### Translate pipe

 This is the most common way to translate content that is present in your HTML views.
-The following example is for a translation in Italian.
+The following example will work assuming that you added a custom it.po file as described in the previous section.

 In your `translations/text-translation.component.html` file, add: